leafsphp/docs/src/docs/introduction/index.md

 Leaf supports two different ways of writing your code:

 - Using functional mode which you saw above
-- Using class mode which is what has been used from Leaf v1
+- Using class mode which is what has been used since Leaf v1

 ### Class Mode